eMC - trusted, up to date and comprehensive information about medicines

 Populations with limited data

 There is only limited experience in the treatment of subjects with DME due to type I diabetes.
-Lucentis has not been studied in patients who have previously received intravitreal injections, in patients with active systemic infections, proliferative diabetic retinopathy, or in patients with concurrent eye conditions such as retinal detachment or macular hole.
-There is also no experience of treatment with Lucentis in diabetic patients with an HbA1c over 12% and uncontrolled hypertension.
+Lucentis has not been studied in patients who have previously received intravitreal injections, in patients with active systemic infections, or in patients with concurrent eye conditions such as retinal detachment or macular hole.
+There is limited experience of treatment with Lucentis in diabetic patients with an HbA1c over 108 mmol/mol (12%) and no experience in patients with uncontrolled hypertension.
 This lack of information should be considered by the physician when treating such patients.

-There are limited data on safety in the treatment of DME and macular oedema due to RVO patients with prior history of stroke or transient ischaemic attacks.
-Since there is a potential risk of arterial thromboembolic events following intravitreal use of VEGF (vascular endothelial growth factor) inhibitors caution should be exercised when treating such patients (see section 4.8).
+There are limited data on safety in the treatment of DME, macular oedema due to RVO and CNV secondary to PM patients with prior history of stroke or transient ischaemic attacks.
+Caution should be exercised when treating such patients (see section 4.8).

 4.5 Interaction with other medicinal products and other forms of interaction